sts10/radiation/README.md

 ### Does Radiation Work On Other Clubs like Tilde Club?

-To be honest I don't know!
+To be honest, I don't know yet!
 This is because I don't have a Tilde Club account so I can't test it.
-BUT judging by this [Tilde Club Primer](http://tilde.club/~anthonydpaul/primer.html) it looks like the directory structure of a fresh Tilde Club account is exactly the same as the directory structure for a fresh Totallynuclear Club account (i.e. in ~/ there's a `public_html` directory for things to go on your site).
+BUT judging by this [Tilde Club Primer](http://tilde.club/~anthonydpaul/primer.html) it looks like the directory structure of a fresh Tilde Club account is exactly the same as the directory structure of a fresh Totallynuclear Club account (i.e. in `~/` there's a `public_html` directory for things to go on your site).
 So if that's all true, then yes, Radiation should work for Tilde Club sites.

 ### Need Help?